maseology/GSFLOWurban/README.md

 Not all changes were implemented for the creation of GSFLOW urban, but modifications to the code were added to improve the legibility of simulation warning messages, such as increasing the digits when writing to the console

 Users are free to recompile their own version of GSFLOW urban by simply replacing their GSFLOW project files with the files listed below.
-The contributors have assured that all changes made to the GSFLOW will not affect the original code, meaning the GSFLOW urban will remain backward compatible such that any previously-built GSFLOW model will continue to run using GSFLOW urban.
+The contributors have assured that all changes made to the GSFLOW code will not affect the original code implementation, meaning the GSFLOW urban will remain backward compatible such that any previously-built GSFLOW model will continue to run using GSFLOW urban.

 Original model file | Modified model file
 ------------------- | -------------------